4-20ma/ModbusMaster/CONTRIBUTING.md

 #### Type

 - `Bug` - existing code does not behave as described in the project documentation; _requires_ clear test case and be _reproducible_ by project maintainer
-- `Enhancement` - minor modification to an existing feature
+- `Enhancement` - improvement to an existing feature
 - `Feature Requst` - new functionality; _requires_ a well-written, clear user story
 - `Maintenance` - minor administrative change that does not provide enhancement or introduce new feature
 - `Question` - self-explanatory